splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

   - Specify a genre for that song
   - Create a Song
   - Play that Song
-- Introduce a "Show Artist Details" screen which:
+- Introduce a "Print Song" screen which outputs all of a song's details
-  - Shows the About section for an Artist
-  - Shows the Bio section for an Artist

 ### Creating the Player and NPCs